projectcalico/calico/docs/GettingStarted.md

 You can run these instructions on a Windows, Mac or Linux computer.
 You'll be guided through setting up a two node CoreOS cluster, creating some Calico enabled endpoints and pinging between them.
 If you've never used Vagrant, CoreOS or Etcd before then we recommend skimming their docs before running through these instructions.

 ### Initial environment setup
-So, to get started, install Vagrant and Virtualbox for your OS.
-You'll also need Git to get hold of the CoreOS Vagrantfile.
+So, to get started, install Vagrant, Virtualbox and Git for your OS.
 * https://www.virtualbox.org/wiki/Downloads (no need for the extensions, just the core package)
 * https://www.vagrantup.com/downloads.html
 * http://git-scm.com/downloads

-Follow the CoreOS <a href="https://coreos.com/docs/running-coreos/platforms/vagrant/">instructions for setting up a cluster under Vagrant</a>.
+Either use the customized CoreOS-based Vagrant file from https://github.com/Metaswitch/calico-coreos-vagrant-example or just follow the CoreOS <a href="https://coreos.com/docs/running-coreos/platforms/vagrant/">instructions for setting up a cluster under Vagrant</a>.
 At a minimum you'll need to
 * copy `config.rb.sample` as `config.rb` and copy `user-data.sample` as `user-data`
 * set the following in config.rb
   * `$update_channel='alpha'`